oseiskar/3dtris/README.md

 # 3D-tris

-A game and an experiment on using WebGL, Emscripten and other interesting stuff.
+A game and an experiment on using WebGL, Emscripten and ARCore.

-## Building
+## Building the browser version

 The browser version can be built like this